Main course or side dish, baked beans are downright comforting.

 How To Reheat Baked Beans On The Stove

-The stove is the best way to reheat baked beans if you want to doctor them up a bit.
+The stove is the best way to reheat frozen beans if you want to doctor them up a bit.

 It’s also a great method for even reheating.